 - actively engage and involve the program participants (not just “talking heads”).

 Proposers are encouraged to represent the diversity of the museum field in their proposals.
 This diversity includes the geographical region, size, discipline, and age of the institutions represented on the panel as well as the race/ethnicity, ages, and genders of the presenters.

-There are six program formats for the conference program, however the Program Committee welcomes new models.
+There are five program formats for the conference program, however the Program Committee welcomes new models.
 If you have an idea, reach out to CAM.
 Please select the format below to learn more about the proposal process and what you need.
 Click on each format for proposal information.